 Drug addiction and drug dependency can be treated because addiction is a chronic disease; individuals can’t simply stop using drugs for a few days and be cured.
 There is no single treatment that’s appropriate for everyone.
-Most patients need customized long-term or repeated care, often under medical supervision, to stop using drugs entirely and recover their lives.
+Most clients need customized long-term or repeated care, often under medical supervision, to stop using drugs entirely and recover their lives.

 Many options have been successful in treating drug addiction like:

 - Medication Assisted Treatment

 - Medications and devices used to treat withdrawal symptoms